manuel-serrano/bigloo/doc/port.md

 The function `open-input-string!` acts as `open-input-string` but it might modify the string it receives as parameter.

+### open-input-c-string ###
+Returns an `input-port` able to deliver characters from C `string1.
+The buffer used by the input port is the exact same string as the argument.
+That is, no buffer is allocated.

 ### open-input-procedure ###
 Returns an `input-port` able to deliver characters from `procedure`.
 Each time a character has to be read, the `procedure`